-Dentaid’s mobile dental unit travels the country offering free dental treatment for the most vulnerable people in our society.
+Dentaid’s mobile dental units travels the country offering free dental treatment for the most vulnerable people in our society.

-Clinics take place in shelters, hostels and centres for people who are street homeless or temporarily housed who often find it difficult to access dental care.
+We take the vehicles to shelters, hostels and centres for people who are street homeless or temporarily housed who often find it difficult to access dental care.

 Dentaid volunteers work with support workers and our charity partners to build a rapport with our patients.
-Once they come aboard the mobile dental unit they are offered dental screening, toothbrushing and dietry advice and a full range of dental treatments.
+Once they come aboard the mobile dental unit, they are offered dental screening, toothbrushing and dietary advice and a full range of dental treatments.

-It has also been used for fluoride varnish and screening programmes in schools and public access clinics in Yorkshire for people who have found it difficult to register for NHS dental treatment.
+They have also been used for fluoride varnish and screening programmes in schools and our public access clinics in Yorkshire for people who have found it difficult to register for NHS dental treatment.

 The mobile units are used for our outreach clinics at fishing ports around the UK as part of the SeaFit programme.